JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/testing/index.md

 # Unit Testing

-According to Wikipedia : <em>Unit tests are automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.</em>
+According to Wikipedia : *Unit tests are automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.*

 I will be covering only one scenario that will help you understand how we can begin with unit testing.